sjas/asciidoc-vim/README.txt

 == Known shortcomings
-There are a few quirks in the syntax files.
+oThere are a few quirks in the syntax files.
 Here is an overview:

 Underlining titles does not work consistently??